 A Few Takeaways…

-The first thing you are going to want remember when consolidating debts is to search for a loan with a lower interest rate than the one you have on those credit card debts.
-Again, we can’t swear by Fiona enough for figuring this out easily and quickly.
+The first thing you are going to want to remember when consolidating debts is to search for a loan with a lower interest rate than the one you have on those credit card debts.
+Again, we can’t swear by Credible enough for figuring this out easily and quickly.

 The second thing to remember after taking out a debt consolidation loan is to not just start charging things on a credit card with abandon.
 That’s what got you in this mess to begin with.